 INSERT INTO STUDENT

-Once we create and insert data in STUDENT table execute following query to check records in table.
+Once we create and insert data in the STUDENT table execute the following query to check records in the table.

 sqlite> SELECT * FROM STUDENT;

 ID NAME EMAIL MARKS

 ---------- ---------- ---------------- ----------